 Re: Transpeople in athletics

-Well, for those weird parents, the strategy is now clear.aurelius wrote: ↑Wed Jun 12, 2024 7:28 pm World aquatics (international body that controls swimming) enacted this rule:
+aurelius wrote: Wed Jun 12, 2024 7:28 pm World aquatics (international body that controls swimming) enacted this rule:

 The policy dictates male-to-female transgender athletes would only be eligible to compete in the women’s categories if they transition before the age of 12 or before they reach stage 2 of the puberty Tanner Stages.